The spin-one Motzkin chain is gapped for any area weight $t<1$: Analysis of the ratios of normalization factors

 Let $t\in (0,1)$ and $p\geq 0$.
 By \eqref{eq:rrho} and Lemma \ref{lm:monotonicity}, we have

 so it suffices to prove the claim for $p=0$, i.e.,

 We note that \eqref{eq:p=0claimqdecay} extends to $q>k$ due to the boundary condition $\pi^k_{p,q}=0$ for $q>k$.\\

 We proceed by induction in $k$.
-The induction base occurs for $k=1$ and $q=1$ and holds trivially (with any choice of $C_0$) because $\pi^1_{0,2}=0$ by the boundary condition.
-For the induction step, suppose that \eqref{eq:p=0claimqdecay} holds up to some $k\geq 1$.\\
+The induction base is $k=1$.
+The $q=1$ statement holds trivially (with any choice of $C_0$) because $\pi^1_{0,2}=0$ by the boundary condition.
+The $q=0$ statement follows from \eqref{eq:Ninitialdata} under the condition that $C_0\geq t$, which our choice of $C_0$ satisfies.